Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 Duration: 6–8 weeks to see results

 LDL reduction from plant sterols is not immediate.
-Most trials run 4–12 weeks, with the effect becoming measurable after approximately 6–8 weeks of consistent daily use.
-Plan to retest your lipid panel after 8–12 weeks of consistent use.
+The effect becomes measurable after approximately 6–8 weeks of consistent daily use.
+Plan to retest your lipid panel after 8–12 weeks.

 One contraindication to know